yannvr/dotfiles/README.md

 # Modern Dotfiles (2025)

-A comprehensive, modern development environment setup for Vim, Neovim, Zsh, Git, and essential development tools.
-Optimized for 2024/2025 development workflows.
+An unapologetically modern environment for power devs and remote ops.
+Fast shell, sharp tools, beautiful UX.
+One installer.
+Three modes.
+Zsh is auto-installed when missing.

 ## ✨ What's New in 2025